True story. I finally did it.

 We see only snippets of the most enviable parts of people’s days.
 With filters.

 This leaves people who are struggling with personal challenges feeling even worse.
-This also gets people stuck in pretending they’re living a rock ‘n roll lifestyle.
-Which leaves them more isolated and alone when the dopamine high wears off.
+This also gets people stuck in pretending they’re living a rock ‘n roll lifestyle, which leaves them more isolated and alone when the dopamine high wears off.

 Different drug of choice.
 Same comedown.

 We’re not encouraged to share honestly, vulnerably, openly, or consciously on social media.
 This is pop culture self marketing all the fuckin’ way.
 Entertainment.
-But it’s our lives being offered instead of well scripted stories.
+But it’s our lives that are being offered instead of well scripted stories.

 Nobody wants reality.
 It’s a bummer.
 It’s not okay to be only human.
 To struggle.
 To have a bad day.
 Or heaven forbid … to make a mistake or fail.